-This section provides a practical introduction to the authentication framework by creating a simple example which demonstrates have the various components fit together.
-The example will evolve as described below:
+This section provides a practical introduction to the authentication framework by creating a simple example which demonstrates the various components fitting together.
+The example of authentication configuring process includes the following steps:

-As you can see from the authentication framework overview page, authentication configuration is linked to a content provider.
+The authentication framework overview page shows that authentication configuration is linked to a content provider.

 All OpenIAM deployments must have at least one

 Content provider.
 When you installed OpenIAM, you created a content provider.
-Its possible that your deployment may have more than one content provider.
+Its possible for your deployment to have more than one content provider.

-Before proceeding, ensure that you have a content provider for the domain that you want to secure.
+Before proceeding, ensure that you have a content provider for the domain you want to secure.